-DB requires transparency and integrity in all its business dealings and this principle applies fully to all CSR activities as well.
+The Company requires transparency and integrity in all of its business dealings and this principle applies fully to all CSR activities as well.

-5 Record Retention
+5. Record Retention

-Records governed by this policy must be maintained in accordance with DB's applicable local and/or divisional policies or procedures.
+Records governed by this policy must be maintained in accordance with applicable Deutsche Bank, local and/or divisional policies or procedures.

-6 Restrictions and Prohibitions
+6. Restrictions and Prohibitions

-The following activities are prone to have a negative effect on DB's image and as a result should be avoided.
-DB will not, in its CSR activities:
+The following activities are prone to have a negative effect on Deutsche Bank's image and as a result should be avoided.
+The Company will not, in its CSR activities:

 - (a) Support organizations that discriminate on the basis of age, sex, race, religion, national origin, sexual orientation, or disability with respect to employment, volunteer participation, or the provision of services - (b) Solicit financial support for politicians, candidates for political office or political parties.
-Political donations made by individual employees must not jeopardize the bank's regional and global reputation - (c) Engage with organizations and programs that are adverse to DB, or that may involve a potential conflict of interest for DB; - (d) Reward, attempt to reward or to influence persons or entities that do business with, or are in a position to generate business for DB; - (e) Use any type of CSR activity in violation of local and international bribery and corruption and other financial crime laws, rules, regulations or internal DB policies and controls
+Political donations made by individual employees must not jeopardize the Company's regional and global reputation - (c) Engage with organizations and programs that are adverse to the Company, or that may involve a potential conflict of interest for the Company; - (d) Reward, attempt to reward or to influence persons or entities that do business with, or are in a position to generate business for, the Company; - (e) Use any type of CSR activity in violation of local and international bribery and corruption and other financial crime laws, rules, regulations or internal DB policies and control

-Note: DB can exclude certain types of organisations (e.g. political parties or activist organizations) to protect the bank's integrity and reputation.
+Note: The Company can exclude certain types of organisations (e.g. political parties or activist organizations) to protect the Company's integrity and reputation.

-7 Governance Framework / Key Operating Procedures
+7. Governance Framework / Key Operating Procedures

-CSR Committee: DB will set up a CSR Committee of the BMB.
-This will be the apex body that will formulate and recommend to the BMB, an annual plan in pursuance of this Policy, which will include;
+CSR Committee: The Board of Directors from amongst themselves shall form a CSR Committee with such number of minimum directors as required under Section 135 of the Act.
+The CSR Committee shall formulate and recommend to the Board an annual plan in pursuance of this policy, which will include:

-- the list of CSR Projects/Programmes that are approved to be undertaken; - the manner of execution of these Projects/programmes; - the modalities of utilisation of funds and implementation schedules of the CSR Projects/Programmes; - Monitoring and reporting mechanism; - Details of need and impact assessment.
+- the list of CSR Projects/Programmes that are approved to be undertaken in areas or subjects specified in Schedule VII of the Act; - the manner of execution of these Projects/programmes as specified in Rule 4(1) of the Companies (CSR Policy) Rules, 2014; - the modalities of utilisation of funds and implementation schedules of the CSR Projects/Programmes; - Monitoring and reporting mechanism for the Projects/ Programmes; - Details of need and impact assessment, if any, for the projects undertaken by the Company.